 - I am a Licensed Professional Counselor (LPC) License Number: LPC011640

-- I have been a part of the BDSM, LGBTQ, and polyamorous communities for over a decade.
+- I have been a part of – and an advocate for – the BDSM, LGBTQIA+, and polyamorous communities for more than 15 years.

 - I have volunteered with organizations including Food not Bombs, Women’s Actions for New Directions (WAND), 9 to 5 Working Women, Georgia Latina Alliance for Human Rights (GLAHR,) Freedom University, Students and Workers in Solidarity at Emory University, and Cop Watch.
 I also founded a volunteer-run organization: Kelli’s Childcare Collective of Atlanta (KCCA) in 2010 and directed it until 2013.
-I have been passionate about organizing for the rights of marginalized communities for 12 years.
+I am passionate about organizing for the rights of marginalized communities.

 “Two or three things I know for sure, and one of them is that if we are not beautiful to each other, we cannot know beauty in any form.” ― Dorothy Allison